yaoolee/yaoolee/README.md

 ---

 ## 📖 About Me
-I’m a web developer with a background in **Finance & Business Management**, currently honing my skills in:
+I am a web developer with a background in **Finance & Business Management**, currently honing my skills in:
 - **HTML5** & **CSS3** for responsive, accessible layouts
 - **JavaScript** (ES6+) for dynamic front‑end experiences
 - **C#, PHP** & **SQL** for back‑end services and data management